dkuntze/bulk-publish-cli/README.md

   -w, --write (optional) write a json body file

 DESCRIPTION
-  Preview the list from the csv and create admin preview jobs
+  Preview the list from the csv and create admin preview jobs.
+If the -w flag is passed, a json file will be written parallel to the csv of the same name.

 EXAMPLES
   $ bpc preview ./myfile.csv -f